10 Easy Steps How to Create World-Class Song Arrangements

 A good song is a good song and will sound great no matter what you do in the arranging/production process, as long as the arranger/producer doesn’t make decisions that destroy the song.
 A bad song is a bad song and no matter how much high quality production/arranging/mixing is done, it will always be bad.
 Quality starts from the beginning and is something that must be maintained all the way down to the final master.

-BEST RESULTS ARRANGEMENTS CHECKLIST
+HOW TO CREATE BEST SONG ARRANGEMENTS CHECKLIST

 For a grand finale, here’s the summary checklist – follow these steps in order to ensure your song arrangement captivates the listeners.